-Applying for jobs is a tricky business if you get past enough interviews.
+Applying for jobs is a tricky business, more so because it is an age of targeted job search, if you get past enough interviews.
 Waiting for HR’s to pick up the pace can be a long process and having an offer in hand complicates things.
-Luckily, there are many ways you can stall an interviewer that will not hurt your chances.
+Luckily, there are a few ways you can stall an interviewer that will not hurt your chances.
 However, you will have to gauge your interviewer to see how desperately he needs to hire someone.
 An employer in urgent need may not wait very long to choose someone else, especially if he found another suitable candidate.

 You can say that you have some personal things to take care of before you can accept a job offer.
 This could be anything from a health problem for you or someone from your family.
 Make sure that the condition you specify is in short to medium range of time so that your interviewer knows that you won’t take too long to make a decision.